Maghnie/docs/developers/api-documentation/guides-and-tutorials/administration.md

 #### Adding company roles

-If we have added many projects, a company-wide maintainer role is probably required that defines access on all projects and automatically extends also to future projects that have not been created, yet.
+If we have added many projects, a company-wide maintainer role is probably required that defines access on all projects and automatically extends also to future projects that have not been created yet.
 [As explained above](administration.md#conceptual-overview), company roles address this objective.

 As an example, we create a _company role_ through the _POST /v2/company/role_ endpoint that allows creation, modification, and deletion of projects.
 The process is the same as for adding a project role.
 Note that the definition of company roles does not need the `authed_tags` field since company roles automatically extend to all datapoints and cannot be limited to an individual selection \(that's what project roles are there for\).